Whatcom County, Washington: Special-purpose districts

 Special-purpose districts include cemetery, fire, hospital, library, school, and water and sewer districts.
 Each special district is governed by officials elected by voters within that jurisdiction.

+The lone public hospital district in the county serves Point Roberts, while Skagit County's district extends into some areas of eastern Whatcom County.
+An expanded public hospital district that covers most of the county is proposed for a 2027 ballot measure.

 Fire districts

 Eleven fire districts, two city fire departments, and a regional fire authority provide fire prevention, fire fighting, and emergency medical services.
 Each fire district is governed by an elected board of commissioners.
 Most districts have three commissioners.
 Fire districts receive most of their revenue from property taxes.
 All of the fire districts and the regional fire authority have volunteer or paid-call firefighters and emergency medical technicians (EMTs), as does the City of Lynden Fire Department.

 The City of Bellingham is an all-career department.
 Some of the districts also have full-time firefighter/EMTs.
 All fire districts use 9-1-1 for emergency calls.
 Whatcom County has one 9-1-1 call center located in Bellingham.
 Fire/EMS calls are processed and dispatched at a second public safety answering point called Prospect, located at a fire station in Bellingham.
 Additional dispatching locations provide backup capacity to answer emergency calls.